Alcohol Detox: Timeline, Symptoms, and Medically Supervised Treatment

 |---|---|

-| 6–12 hours | Anxiety, stomach pain |
+| 6–12 hours | Anxiety, stomach pain, headache, seizures (possible but uncommon). |

-| 12-24 hours | Increased anxiety, possible hallucinations |
+| 12-24 hours | Increased anxiety, possible hallucinations and seizures. |

-| 3-7 days | Mild lingering discomfort |
+| 3-7 days | Mild lingering discomfort. |

 How Medical Detox Supports Alcohol Withdrawal